yuism23/Vectorization-with-TEED/README.md

 # Vectorization-with-TEED
-This project focuses on image processing and vectorization analysis, leveraging the third-party open-source project [TEED](https://github.com/xavysp/TEED) for core functionality.
+This project is a modified version of [PictureVectorization](https://github.com/yuism23/PictureVectorization) and focuses on image processing and vectorization analysis.
+It leverages the third-party open-source project [TEED](https://github.com/xavysp/TEED) for core functionality.
 ## Prerequisites
 Before running the project, make sure to complete the following steps: